juju/docs/src/en/config-LXC.md

 ```

 This will generate a file, `environments.yaml` (if it doesn't already exist),
-which will live in your `~/.juju/` directory (and will create the directory if
+which will live, on Ubuntu, in your `~/.juju/` directory (and will create the
-it doesn't already exist).
+directory if it doesn't already exist).

 **Note:** If you have an existing configuration, you can use
 `juju generate-config --show` to output the new config file, then copy and
 paste relevant areas in a text editor etc.

 The generic configuration sections generated for the local provider will look
-something like this, though Juju will generate this automatically you usually
-don't need to edit it:
+something like this and will normally work out of the box (no need to edit):

 ```yaml
 ## https://jujucharms.com/get-started/local/